habedi/cogitator/benches/README.md

 * `--concurrency <number>`: Max concurrent LLM requests when using `--use-async` (default: `3`).
 * `--use-json-strategies`: Use JSON mode within strategies where applicable (LtM, GoT, SC) (default: disabled).
 * `--output-file <path>`: File to save raw generation results in JSONL format (default: `benchmark_results.jsonl`).
-* `--debug`: Enable debug logging for more verbose output.
+* `--debug`: Enable debug-level logging for more verbose output.
+* `--help`: Show help message for all available options.

 Check out OpenAI's [API documentation](https://platform.openai.com/docs/api-reference) for more details on the models and their capabilities.
 Use `ollama list` to see the available models for the `ollama` provider.